Holiday Closing

 Since allergic reactions can be life threatening, it is important to carry an epinephrine autoinjector, the only medication available for severe allergies.

 Because allergic reactions to food can be life threatening, schedule your food allergy evaluation at Allergy and Asthma Specialists of Greater Washington today.
-Book your visit by calling the most convenient location or using the online scheduler.
+Book your visit by calling the main line at (540) 428-1715.